linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 In another window, compile and build the boot demo:
 ```
-cd boot-demo
+cd 1-boot-demo
 less README.md
 ```
-For more info, see the [boot-demo README](./boot-demo/README.md)
+For more info, see the [boot-demo README](./1-boot-demo/README.md)

 ## Boot the Linux kernel
 A demo of the Linux kernel is the main point of this project.
 So here it